Quentin Tarantino

 Quentin Tarantino as a young man

-A significant milestone in the director's life was working at a video rental store called "Video Archives."
+A major turning point came when he started working at a video rental store called "Video Archives."
 He worked there from 1985 alongside Roger Avary, his future co-writer.
-During that period, Tarantino formed his opinions about cinema, his unique style, and the directing profession, as well as tried his hand at writing.
-He seemed to have watched all the more or less significant films in world cinema: Sergio Leone's westerns, French New Wave cinema, visionary directors like Terry Gilliam, Brian De Palma's crime dramas…
+During this time, Tarantino developed his take on cinema and his signature style, while also trying his hand at writing.
+He seemed to devour every important film in cinema history: Sergio Leone's westerns, French New Wave cinema, visionary directors like Terry Gilliam, Brian De Palma's crime dramas…

 Directorial Career

-Quentin Tarantino's first film was a 36-minute monochrome short titled "My Best Friend's Birthday."
-Quentin worked on this film for two years (from 1984 to 1986) in his free time from working at a video rental store.
+Quentin Tarantino's first film was a 36-minute black-and-white short titled "My Best Friend's Birthday."
+Tarantino worked on this film for two years (from 1984 to 1986) during his off-hours from his video store job.
 The main roles were played by Quentin himself and his friend Craig Hamann, who also co-wrote the screenplay.

 Tarantino - My Best Friend's Birthday (first short film, 1987)

-The film might have opened doors for Hamann in the big movie industry, sparing him from having to write the screenplay for "Showdown in Manila" Alexander Nevsky out of desperation, but half of the film was destroyed in a lab fire (later some of it was restored).
-However, Quentin gained invaluable experience.
-The director did not attend any specialized courses.
-He is a complete autodidact, learning everything about cinema through work and the films he watched.
+The film could have opened doors for Hamann in Hollywood, saving him from having to write the screenplay for "Showdown in Manila" Alexander Nevsky out of desperation, but half the film was destroyed in a lab fire (though some was later restored).
+Still, Tarantino gained invaluable experience.
+The director never attended film school.
+He's completely self-taught, learning everything about cinema through hands-on work and the movies he devoured.

 Quentin Tarantino – a self-taught genius